instrumentisto/rust-incubator/0_basics/README.md

 - What runtime [Rust] has?
 Does it use a GC (garbage collector)?
 - What statically typing means?
 What is a benefit of using it?
 Weak typing vs strong typing?
 Implicit / explicit?
 - What are generics and parametric polymorphism?
 Which problems do they solve?
 - What are traits?
 How are they used?
 How do they compare to interfaces?
 What are an auto trait and a blanket impl?
+Uncovered type?
 What is a marker trait?
 - What are static and dynamic dispatches?
 Which should I use, and when?
 - What is a crate and what is a module in Rust?
 How do they differ?
 How are the used?
 - What are move semantics?
 What are borrowing rules?
 What is the benefit of using them?